History of Croatia: Croatian national revival and the Illyrian Movement

-Under the influence of German romanticism, French political thought and pan-Slavism, Croatian romantic nationalism emerged in the mid-19th century to counteract the Germanization and Magyarization of Croatia.
+Under the influence of German romanticism, French political thought, and pan-Slavism, Croatian romantic nationalism emerged in the mid-19th century to counteract the Germanization and Magyarization of Croatia.
 Ljudevit Gaj emerged as a leader of the Croatian national movement.
 One of the important issues to be resolved was the question of language, where regional Croatian dialects had to be standardized.
 Since the Shtokavian dialect, widespread among Croats, was also common with Serbs, this movement likewise had a South-Slavic characteristic.
 At the time, "Croatian" only referred to the population in southwestern parts of what is today Croatia, while "Illyrian" was used throughout the south-Slavic world; wider masses of people were attempted to attract by using the Illyrian name.
 Illyrian activists chose the Shtokavian dialect over Kajkavian as the standardized version of Croatian language.
 The Illyrian movement was not accepted by the Serbs or the Slovenes, and it remained strictly a Croatian national movement.
 In 1832, Croatian count Janko Drašković wrote a manifesto of Croatian national revival called Disertacija (Dissertation).
 The manifesto called for the unification of Croatia with Slavonia, Dalmatia, Rijeka, the Military Frontier, Bosnia, and Slovene lands into a single unit inside the Hungarian part of the Austrian Empire.
 This unit would have Croatian as the official language and would be governed by Ban.
 The movement spread throughout Dalmatia, Istria and among Bosnian Francisian monks.
 It resulted in the emergence of the modern Croatian nation and eventually the formation of the first Croatian political parties.
-After the usage, the Illyrian name was banned in 1843; the proponents of Illyrianism changed their name to Croatian.
+On Croatian Parliament of 1843, the two political parties appeared for the first time.
+The first party was pro-Illyrian People's Party, while the other one was pro-Hungarian Croatian-Hungarian Party.
+As the usage of Illyrian name became banned in 1843; the proponents of Illyrianism changed their name from Illyrian to Croatian.

 On 2 May 1843, Ivan Kukuljević Sakcinski held the first speech on Croatian language in the Croatian Sabor, requesting that the Croatian language be made the official language in public institutions.
 At this point, this was a significant step, because Latin was still in use in public institutions in Croatia.
 In the Sabor in 1847 Croatian was proclaimed as an official language in Croatia.

 According to Croatian historian Nenad Moačanin, appearance of Romanticism also affected portion of Vlachs settled in Croatian depopulated areas who declared themselves as Serbs.